 Natural Bridge Wildlife Ranch is a drive-through safari where you can see all kinds of animals.
 It’s located near Natural Bridge Caverns but these are two separate activities.
 It is possible to do the Wildlife Ranch and the Caverns in one day but you’ll need to purchase separate admissions.

-Natural Bridge Wildlife Ranch is a great socially distant activity that you can do without coming into contact with other groups.
+Natural Bridge Wildlife Ranch is a drive through park, so most of the viewing is done from your car.
 There are opportunities to get out of your car, although you don’t have to do that if you don’t want to.

 There’s an area near the entrance where you can view lemurs and other types of monkey as well as the newer giraffe habitat.
 We visited about five years ago and this part of the ranch was still under construction so it was fun to see how it all came together.